 2.1.2 Voting Member: Any Active Member in good standing who is at least 18 years of age and a resident of the State of Iowa.
 A non-resident may petition the IGO Board of Directors for Voting Member status.
 Such status may be granted at the discretion of the Board of Directors, so long as the applicant is otherwise eligible for Voting Member status.

 2.1.3 Supporting Member: Any Voting Member who supports the charitable purposes of the Organization by voluntarily contributing $10.00 or more to IGO, per annum.
-Requirements for timing and method of payment can be defined by Resolution of the Board of Directors.
+Renewal payments should be made prior to renewal date.
+New memberships and renewals can be made by cash or check to the Treasurer or by credit card through the IGO Store.

 2.1.4 Other classes may be defined by resolution of the Board of Directors and shall lead to formal amendment of these Bylaws.